KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 }
 ```

-You can use any of these options as you see fit.
 Environment objects are convenient, but KeyboardKit itself uses init injection to make dependencies more explicit.

-There are a bunch of KeyboardKit-specific environment objects that can provide you with important information, such as ``KeyboardContext``, ``KeyboardCalloutContext``, ``KeyboardTextContext``, ``AutocompleteContext``, etc.
+There are a bunch of KeyboardKit-specific objects that can provide you with important information, such as ``KeyboardContext``, ``KeyboardCalloutContext``, ``KeyboardTextContext``, ``AutocompleteContext``, etc.

 ## How to use keyboard services

 Unlike contexts, services can't be injected into the view hierarchy and resolved using environment objects.
-You must instead inject any services you want to use into your types, for instance via the initializer:
+You must instead inject any service you want to use into your types, for instance via the initializer:

 ```swift
 struct MyView: View {